 - Candidates can complete a Variation of Name Acceptance form provided by our office, which allows a candidate to detail the different variations of the names that could be written on the electoral ballot, as well as others that could be construed as their own.

-We ask that these be submitted to our office by the Friday following a primary/election.
+All claims regarding write-in votes are due Friday, May 20th, 2022.
 The Bucks County Board of Elections requires all claims to have original documentation and signatures.
-Photocopies and scanned documentation cannot be as original forms.
+Photocopies and scanned documentation cannot be submitted as original forms.

 In the event a write-in candidate manages to win their sought office during the Primary Election, they must complete a number of acceptance forms before the specified deadline in order to appear on the November Election ballot.
 If the paperwork is not completed, the candidate’s name will not appear on the ballot.